sbackmann/GNN-molecule-explainer/README.md

 - clone the repository;
 - open a new terminal instance;
 - move to the folder where the project has been downloaded using the command ```cd```;
-- open the folder called "Dummy-fullstack";
+- open the folder called "dummy-fullstack-main";
 To run the backend
 - open the backend folder called "backend-project";
 - create a virtual environment using the command ```conda create -n nameOfTheEnvironment```;
 - activate the virtual environment run the command ```conda activate nameOfTheEnvironment```;
 - install the requirements from the txt file using the command ```pip3 install -r requirements.txt```;
-- start the backend with the command ```python3 main.py run```;
+- start the backend with the command ```python3 setup.py run```;
 To run the frontend
-- open a new terminal instance and once again go to the folder called "Dummy-fullstack"
+- open a new terminal instance and once again go to the folder called "dummy-fullstack-main"
 - open the frontend folder called "react-frontend";
 - start the front end by using the following two commands ```npm install```, ```npm start```;
 If all the steps have been successfully executed a new browser window will open automatically.